Chaos of Now

 Published October 8, 2013

 When she was a little girl in a playground game, Toni learned about princesses and witches.
 Though being a princess is glamorous, it’s the witch, Toni decides, who has the real power.
 Later, after the popular Chloe and her entourage make Toni’s high school life a living hell, Toni joins fellow exile Cassandra and performs a spell to stop Chloe and her antics.
 Only, the results are far worse than Toni expected.
-And when Cassandra chooses Toni’s best friend as the next target of her wrath, Toni knows it’s up to her to stop the witch from putting another princess under her … Continue reading
+And when Cassandra chooses Toni’s best friend as the next target of her wrath, Toni knows it’s up to her to stop the witch from putting another princess … Continue reading